On the Use of Carbon-14 Dating in the Study of the Art History of Nepal;

 So in December of 2013 I visited Ibabahi with three young Newar master sculptors (of metal, not wood) from nearby Uku Bahal.
 When we entered the main courtyard of the Bahal and turned around to view the log, my friends took a quick look at it (fig. 2) and immediately said that it was in fact a yaḥsiṃ

-, a ritual staff on which a flag and a lamp are affixed and erected once a year in honor of the god Indra[2
+, a ritual staff on which a flag and a lamp are affixed and erected twice a year a year in front of the Bahi[2

 ].
 This compound word is attested in all of the dictionaries I consulted[3